trigger-corp/Forge-Documentation/source/modules/payments.rst

 Android
 #######

-On Android, the ``receipt`` property of the transaction contains the ``type`` as ``android``, as well as a ``data`` property containing a JSON string with the receipt data, a ``signature`` property containing a base64 encoded signature and a ``signed`` property which is a boolean indicating whether or not the signature matches.
+On Android, the ``receipt`` property of the transaction contains the ``type`` as ``android``, as well as a ``data`` property containing a JSON string with the receipt data, a ``purchaseToken`` which can be used to verify subscription purchases, a ``signature`` property containing a base64 encoded signature and a ``signed`` property which is a boolean indicating whether or not the signature matches.
 Details on how to verify the signature can be found in the Android documentation: http://developer.android.com/guide/market/billing/billing_integrate.html#billing-signatures.

-The ``signature`` property is determined on the device in Java and should not be trusted if the data can be sent to a server to be verified.
+The ``signed`` property is determined on the device in Java and should not be trusted if the data can be sent to a server to be verified.

+To verify subscription purchases,find out when they will expire and cancel subscriptions use the android-publisher API: https://developers.google.com/android-publisher/v1/

 iOS
 ################################################################################

 On iOS the ``receipt`` property of the transaction contains the ``type`` as ``iOS`` and a ``data`` property which is a base64 encoded receipt.
 You can forward the receipt to iTunes in order to verify it by following the instructions provided by Apple: http://developer.apple.com/library/ios/#documentation/NetworkingInternet/Conceptual/StoreKitGuide/VerifyingStoreReceipts/VerifyingStoreReceipts.html

+Details on subscriptions and how to verify subscription receipts can also be found in the iOS documentation: http://developer.apple.com/library/ios/#documentation/NetworkingInternet/Conceptual/StoreKitGuide/RenewableSubscriptions/RenewableSubscriptions.html